adrelanos/aeternity-wiki/æternity-wiki-authors.md

   entrie on 'Donations are wellcome:' are posted by the author it self
 * also check the line above, not that the 'æTERNITY WIKI author/_history' where poinitng anywhere else.

-### Number of authors:

-* 65
-* I hope I did not forgot one!
-All authors sinc first day to : 29th May 2017 this commit: 3717dbc